jef/streetmerchant/README.md

 To customize `streetmerchant`, make a copy of `.env-example` as `.env` and make any changes to your liking. _All environment variables are **optional**._
+> :page_facing_up: Don't copy empty or otherwise unused options to your `.env` as it can cause issues when running in Docker and passing in the `.env` file with the `--env-file` option.

+> :page_facing_up: Also don't wrap your settings values in double quotes (`"`) in the `.env` file when using Docker, as this can also cause issues.

 <details>
 <summary>Expand to see all available options</summary>